NalaniKai/Covid19-Hackathon/README.md

 Contributors
 Andrew Zhou, Sam Sarmad, Nalani Chun

+# Summary
+Due to the amount of time available, we decided to analyze the top 3 states with most cases in which also provides more samples: California, New York, and Pennsylvania.
+Our final process, as described below, was applied to all states.
+The data files and outputs for all states are available on our Github repository for review.
+We only include the process and outputs for California in this summary.

 # Goal
 Find different government policies that were impactful to the spread of new covid-19 cases.